SamBrooksh/NWNSamMod/Plan.md

 Add Void Energy type

 Currently no way to apply fading straight debuff...
-Should do something about that (Maybe on crit it applies at some point) Has to have consumed by void apply it the fading as is (which is only 2 turns or so of it) - I may do it that they get it all back after combat... but that does mean there would be some exploits...
+Should do something about that (Maybe on crit it applies at some point) Has to have consumed by void apply it the fading as is (which is only 2 turns or so of it) - I may do it that they get it all back after combat... but that does mean there would be some exploits... - I think I have it working well now

+Some thoughts: Shouldn't have void hop - and we will see how effective void swap or viable it is.
+May be too unwieldy (and may not be worth it unless, the ravaging swap is built in)
+Probably should move around some of the feats - Like the miss chance to later, and one of the damaging to earlier

 ### Stats